-Bullying of a student may include hazing, threats, taunting, teasing, confinement, assault, demands for money, destruction of property, theft of valued possessions, name calling, rumor spreading, or ostracism.
+Bullying of a student could occur by physical contact or through electronic means and may include hazing, threats, taunting, teasing, confinement, assault, demands for money, destruction of property, theft of valued possessions, name calling, rumor spreading, or ostracism.

-RETALIATION The Department prohibits retaliation by a student or Department employee against any person who in good faith makes a report of bullying, serves as a witness, or participates in an investigation.
+Retaliation The Department prohibits retaliation by a student or Department employee against any person who in good faith makes a report of bullying, serves as a witness, or participates in an investigation.

-EXAMPLES Examples of retaliation may include threats, rumor spreading, ostracism, assault, destruction of property, unjustified punishments, or unwarranted grade reductions.
+Examples Examples of retaliation may include threats, rumor spreading, ostracism, assault, destruction of property, unjustified punishments, or unwarranted grade reductions.

 Unlawful retaliation does not include petty slights or annoyances.

-FALSE CLAIM A student who intentionally makes a false claim, offers false statements, or refuses to cooperate with a Department investigation regarding bullying shall be subject to appropriate disciplinary action.
+False Claim A student who intentionally makes a false claim, offers false statements, or refuses to cooperate with a Department investigation regarding bullying shall be subject to appropriate disciplinary action.

-TIMELY REPORTING Reports of bullying shall be made as soon as possible after the alleged act or knowledge of the alleged act.
-A failure to immediately report may impair the Department's ability to investigate and address the prohibited conduct.
+Timely Reporting Reports of bullying shall be made as soon as possible after the alleged act or knowledge of the alleged act.
+A failure to immediately report may impair the should immediately report the alleged acts to a teacher, school counselor, principal, or other Department employee.
+The Superintendent shall develop procedures allowing a student to anonymously report an alleged incident of bullying.

+Department's ability to investigate and address the prohibited conduct.